mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Transmit the Welcome message to the other new members

 The recipient of a Welcome message processes it as described in
 {{joining-via-welcome-message}}.
+If application context informs the recipient that the Welcome should reflect the creation of a new group (for example, due to a branch or reinitialization), then the recipient MUST verify that the epoch value in the GroupInfo is equal to 1.

 In principle, the above process could be streamlined by having the creator directly create a tree and choose a random value for first epoch's epoch secret.
 We follow the steps above because it removes unnecessary choices, by which, for example, bad randomness could be introduced.
-The only choices the creator makes here are its own KeyPackage, the leaf secret from which the Commit is built, and the intermediate key pairs along the direct path to the root.
+The only choices the creator makes here are its own KeyPackage and the leaf secret from which the Commit is built.

 ## Required Capabilities